Andrewlearning/LcycRepo/README.md

 # Leetcoding
-Personal Algorithm practice also recording some personal thought about these problems
+Personal Algorithm practice also recording some personal thought for these problems